TryHackBox/ADKAVEH/README.md

     Watch for updates.

     Report issues or suggest features.
-# License
+# Copyright
-This project is licensed under the MIT License.
+Copyright (c) 2025 Kaveh Miri.
+This project is licensed under the Apache 2.0 License